 Also, if a stock market exchange has a high trade volume that is not dominated by selling, then the bid price and the ask price will be close to each other.
 Furthermore, when the bid-ask spread widens, then the market becomes illiquid.

 Volatility is a statistical measure of the dispersion of returns of a given financial security from its mean.
 It is measured using standard deviation or variance.
 The higher the volatility of a security, the greater is the risk involved.
 Volatility indicates a major swing in the price of security in either direction.

 Volatility usually indicates the amount of uncertainty in the prices of a security.
 The higher the volatility, the larger is the range of movement of security’s value.
 In other words, the price of security can change drastically in the short term.
 Volatility is annualized standard deviation and is reported daily, weekly, monthly, or annually.
 It can also be used to price options contracts.
 The higher the volatility, the more will be the option premium.
 As volatile securities have a higher probability of being in the money at expiration.

-Trading is a stock market activity that involves active participation in the financial market.
+Trading is a stock market term/activity that involves active participation in the financial market.
 It involves continuous buying and selling securities with the aim to earn profits.
 Unlike investing, which involves buy and hold strategy using fundamentals and other criteria, trading focuses on company-specific events, market rumours, and other factors to trade in a stock.

 A trader is a person who does trading, and the success of trading depends on a trader’s ability.
 Trading is a short term activity and lasts for a day and up to a year.
 Trading is risker when compared to investing, as volatility in the market in the short term is usually higher.
 Moreover, trading comes with high capital gains tax and other brokerage and transaction costs.